You cannot deliver a clear message to your students unless that message is absolutely clear in your own head.

 So just like a good speaker needs to have a clear grasp of exactly what the key message is, an effective trainer needs a firm grasp of not just what, but exactly 'why' they are training.
 Is there an actual end goal to the training?
 What do we hope to see as a result of the training?

 It is not just a matter of knowing 'what' you need to cover in a training programme, it is even more important to understand 'why' it needs to be covered.
-For instance, if you are running an induction programme for new employees, it is essential in the planning stage to be clear exactly what is the key message you are trying to put across.
+For instance, if you are running an induction programme for new employees, it is essential in the planning stage to be clear about the key message.

 It is not simply a matter of going through the motions of teaching orientation, core values and company structure.
 That may be all part of the 'what' that needs to be covered, but the real thrust of the programme will depend on understanding exactly 'why' you are covering these topics.

-If the company aim is to make sure that everyone feels comfortable, happy to be part of a new team and reassured that they have made the right choice in joining that company, then that will have an influence on 'how' the induction material is going to be covered.
+If the company aim is to make sure that everyone feels comfortable, happy to be part of a new team and reassured that they have made the right choice in joining that company, then that will have an influence on 'how' the induction material will be covered.

-There will be an emphasis on 'helping', 'supporting' and 'relaxing', as the new employees make their way into the company.
+There is an emphasis on 'helping', 'supporting' and 'relaxing', as the new employees make their way into the company.

 So, for a training programme to be successful, it is not just a matter of covering the right sort of material, it is vital to understand from the trainee's point of view, from the trainer's point of view and from the company's point of view, exactly 'why' the training needs to take place in the first place.
 It is therefore useful for each training programme to have its own little mission statement, a few words or a line that encapsulates what the programme is aiming to achieve.